RBI USD 5B Swap Auction May 2026: Rupee Defence Explained

 On 26 May 2026, the Reserve Bank of India conducted a USD 5 billion buy-sell USD/INR foreign exchange swap auction — one of the largest single liquidity-injection operations in recent RBI history.
 The auction ran from 10:30 to 11:30 IST, open only to Authorised Dealer Category-I banks, with a minimum bid of USD 10 million.
 The near leg settles 29 May 2026 (T+3); the far leg, when banks return the dollars and receive their rupees back, settles 29 May 2029, making this effectively a three-year durable liquidity operation.

-The move is the RBI's most aggressive single-day intervention since the rupee pierced a historic low of Rs 97.15 per US dollar (intraday) on 19 May 2026, with RBI's official Reference Rate peaking at Rs 96.844 on 20 May 2026 — a level that rattled importers, foreign portfolio investors, and households with overseas financial commitments.
+The move is the RBI's most aggressive single-day intervention since the rupee pierced a historic low of Rs 97.15 per US dollar on 19 May 2026 — a level that rattled importers, foreign portfolio investors, and households with overseas financial commitments.
 By 22 May, following concerted RBI dollar sales and the swap announcement, the currency had clawed back to approximately Rs 95.9 per dollar, a recovery of roughly Rs 1.25 in three trading sessions.
+For the full context of the rupee's slide, see our earlier piece: Rupee at Rs 96.90: India's Currency Slide and Your Wallet.

 What Is a Buy-Sell USD/INR Swap Auction?